ggpwnkthx/docker-trinitycore/README.md

 -b | --branch "master" or "3.3.5"
 	default: "master"
 ```
 This script will clone (or update/pull) the TrinityCore source and build it.
 The repository can be changed, but for most people, the only argument you'll want to change is the branch.
-For BfA, use "master".
+For Shadowlands, use "master".
 For WotLK, use "3.3.5".

 ### add_project.sh
 ```